marchof/java-almanac/site/content/features/switch.md

 ---

-In preparation for a more general pattern matching construct, JEP 361 provides an expression that selects one of multiple values, given an operand that is an integer, string, or `enum` constant, using the familiar `switch` syntax The JEP also provides additional forms of `switch` expressions and statements, in order to make the feature more regular.
+In preparation for a more general pattern matching construct, JEP 361 provides an expression that selects one of multiple values, given an operand that is an integer, string, or `enum` constant, using the familiar `switch` syntax.
+The JEP also provides additional forms of `switch` expressions and statements, in order to make the feature more regular.
 The final release occurred in JDK 14.

 ## The Classic Switch Statement